davidwhogg/TheThresher/index.md

 ---
 layout: default
-sections: ["Authors", "License", "Contributors", "Notes", "Usage"]
+sections: ["Authors", "License", "Contributors", "Notes", "Installation", "Usage"]
 ---

 Luck isn't a factor when you're using **The Thresher**.